Succession Management: 9 Steps For Future Success

 Now that you’re clear on your key roles, you need to determine the employees in your organization who can potentially fill these roles in the near future.

-The first approach is to focus on the employees with the greatest leadership potential.
+The best approach is to focus on the employees with the greatest leadership potential.
 These may be your high-will, high-skill employees or the stars from your 9 box grid.
 You can base your decisions on valuable data such as employee performance metrics.
 The benefit of this approach is that you’re focusing all your efforts on people who have the highest potential and the greatest chance of succeeding.

 It’s essential to be mindful that the person next in line for a position may not be the most suitable for it.
 Equally, they may not even be interested in progressing to the role you have in mind for them.

 All in all, keep your succession management plan limited to the key roles and employees with the biggest potential.
 Then you can be sure you’re investing your resources and efforts where it is really worthwhile.
 It also helps you manage employee expectations and prevent disappointment and frustration in employees who expected to be promoted but weren’t because there were only a couple of spots available.